Travel Resources - Maine Islands

 Great Diamond Island : Great Diamond Island is also part of the city of Portland.
 It's population is under 100 and it is reached by a Casco Bay Lines ferry.

 Peaks Island : Peaks Island is still another island portion of the city of Portland.
 Year-round residents number about 1,000, but the summer population is about 6,000.
 Peaks Island is reached by a Casco Bay Lines ferry.
-For more info about the island see the Peaks Island private website.
+For more info about the island see Wikipedia.

 Long Island : The Maine island town of Long Island is 1.4 square miles in size and has a population of over 200.
 The island is reached by ferry service from the Casco Bay Lines.

 Cushing Island : Cushing Island, though part of the city of Portland, is privately-owned and occupied by about 50 seasonal households (including seasonal renters).
 Known to current residents as Cushing's Island, it is served by the passenger ferry St. Croix, which departs from Long Wharf off of Commercial Street in Portland.
-For more info about the island see the private website.
+For more info about the island see the private website and Wikipedia.